Left-Wing Campaigns and the Race Against Biden

 So he just pushes this thing and says, fire alarm.

 And then he's surprised.
+And then he walks.

+That's not what the picture showed.
 So he was deliberately trying to disrupt a session of Congress.

-And when you say
+And when you superimpose

 the January 6th

-committee went after Trump for supposedly egging on an insurrectionary activity or capital disruption, when you see here this guy is actually trying to disrupt a session of Congress by committing a class, it should have been a Class C felony.
+committee went after Trump for supposedly egging on an insurrectionary activity or capital disruption, when you see here, this guy is actually trying to disrupt a session of Congress by committing a class.

-And then when you juxtapose it to that, to Rashid Talib out there in front of the Capitol, why people people are occupying illegally the rotunda and she's screaming and yelling threats basically that she's not going to support Joe Biden and that the hospital was blown up by the Israelis which is a blatant lie then you wonder what are the rules and the rules are what if you're a person of the left you can operate your people can oper you know occupy the rotunda you can shut it down you can disrupt a congressional session by committing a felonious act.
+And then when you juxtapose it to that, to Rashid Talib out there in front of the Capitol, white people are occupying illegally the rotunda and she's screaming and yelling threats basically that she's not going to support Joe Biden and that the hospital was blown up by the Israelis, which is a blatant lie.

 You can say insightful thing.

-And it's just this, what's the legal system has degenerated into this asymmetrical, one-sided
+the legal system has degenerated into this asymmetrical, one-sided

 enforcement of the law.
+Right.

 It almost doesn't matter that he was caught on videotape doing all this.

+in two seconds.
 Or they would have, there have been Republicans that would censor her.

 And he's, you know, he's, he was very vocal about his criticism of Israel, blah, blah, blah, blah, blah.

+You know, that's another thing.
 This is a very touchy issue, but I mentioned it with Sammy just in passing that,

+you know, that the African-American community is very varied.
 And there's, you know, Representative Donalds and intellectuals like Glenn Lowry or Shelby Steele and everybody,

-they are the best of thinkers in America and they understand what's going on in Hamas, but they are not the establishment of the left wing, which is reflected in voting when African Americans vote anywhere from 80 to 90 to 95 percent leftist.
+they are the best of thinkers in America, and they understand what's going on in Hamas, but they are not the establishment of the left wing, which is reflected in voting when African Americans vote anywhere from 80 to 90 to 95 percent leftist.

 And when you see manifestations of that in the black caucus'